openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

     storage accounts, which has a limit of 128 characters and hence tag name length is restricted to 128 characters on every resource required by Openshift.
 2. A tag name cannot contain `<, >, %, &, \, ?, /, #, :, whitespace` characters and
-   should not start with a number.
+   must not start with a number.
     - DNS zones, Traffic, Front Door resources does not support tag with spaces, special/unicode characters or starting with number, hence these are added as constraints on every other Azure resource required by Openshift as well.
-3. A tag value has a limit of 256 characters.
+3. A tag value can have a maximum of 256 characters.
 4. A resource, resource-group or subscription, user can configure a maximum of 5 tags through Openshift.
-    - Azure supports a maximum of 50 tags except for Automation, Content Delivery Network, DNS resources which can have a maximum of 15 tags, hence restricting the number of user defined tags to 5 and 10 for Openshift internal use for all resources created by Openshift.
+    - Azure supports a maximum of 50 tags except for Automation, Content Delivery Network, DNS resources which can have a maximum of 15 tags, hence restricting the number of user defined tags to 5 and 10 for Openshift's internal use, for all the resources created by Openshift.

 All in-cluster operators that create Azure resources (Cluster Infrastructure ,Storage ,Node ,NetworkEdge , Internal Registry ,CCO) will apply these tags during resource creation.